AntonisXT/spark-hadoop-bigdata-analysis/README.md

 The experimental results highlight several important observations regarding Spark’s performance and optimization behavior:

 - **Data Abstraction Layer:**
-  The **RDD API** provides more granular control and slightly faster performance for transformation-heavy operations.
-However, the **Spark SQL API** offer higher-level abstractions, improved maintainability, and benefit from **automatic query optimization** via the Catalyst engine.
+  The **RDD API** provides fine-grained control and slightly faster performance in transformation-heavy tasks.
+However, the **Spark SQL API** offers higher-level abstractions, improved maintainability, and benefit from **automatic query optimization** via the Catalyst engine.

 - **Storage Format Efficiency:**
   The **Parquet** format consistently outperforms **CSV** due to its **columnar layout**, **compression**, and **schema-on-read** capabilities.
 These features minimize I/O operations and parsing overhead, making Parquet the preferred choice for analytical workloads.